jerome-t/netmiko-csv-nexus-config/README.md

 # netmiko-csv-nexus-config
 This is a very simple python script to configure multiple Cisco Nexus switches from a CSV file.

-The script take the CVS file line by line; the first entry is the switch name, used to establish the SSH session.
+The script takes the CVS file line by line; the first entry is the switch name, used to establish the SSH session.
 And the next entries are the configuration variables.
-Then, into the Python script, we use these variables with any commands you like.
+Then, in the Python script, we use these variables with any commands you like.

-Before doing any change, the script will show you the planned changes and ask you for a confirmation.
+Before doing any changes, the script will show you the planned changes and ask you for confirmation.
-The script will also log all changes into log files, under /logs directory, including the date and time of the change.
+The script will also log all changes into log files, under the /logs directory, including the date and time of the change.

-This code can easily be customized and reused for another use-case, by modifying the configuration commands, that's why I share it.
+This code can easily be customized and reused for another use case, by modifying the configuration commands, that's why I share it.

 ## Use Case Description